Class MA – Use Class E to residential – offices, shops, gyms, cafes, restaurants etc.

 Any application made before this date must be vacant for 3 months and limited to 1,500 sq m.
 The legislation for these changes can be found here.
 The legislation below has already been updated.

 As a result buildings that have been part converted could now potentially be fully converted to residential.
 Planning Geek can assist you with the application via our team of planning consultants.
 Click here to get a fee proposal for your opportunity.

 Date Stamp for commercial conversion

-As with many other Prior Approvals there is a date stamp under Class MA, but for most of these it is all the way back to 2013 – this has now been updated and is a rolling two year period.
-It must have been in on of the uses mentioned above or Use Class E for at least 2 years.
-So if today was 1st May 2022 then it must have been in a required use on 1st May 2020 and so on.
+This is now a rolling two year period.
+It must have been in one of the uses mentioned above or Use Class E for at least 2 years.
+So if today was 1st May 2024 then it must have been in a required use on 1st May 2022 and so on.